JakuWorks/Projects/Projects/Small/(UNF) WindowsCustomStartup (.ps1 .bat .ahk)/README.md

 ## Noteworthy Skills I've Learned:
-- The basics of PowerShell and Cmd
+- The basics of PowerShell and cmd
 - The basics of PowerShell Script (.ps1 files)
 - The basics of making .bat files
 - Using Chat GPT to save time on searching for tutorials (by not having to search them).